DSOlab/StrainTool/README.md

   --dmax D_MAX          Only relevant for '--method=shen' and if 'd-param' is not passed in.
 This is the upper limit for searching for an optimal d-param value.
 Unit is km.
 Default is dmax=500km.
   --dstep D_STEP        Only relevant for '--method=shen' and if 'd-param' is not passed in.
 This is the step size for searching for an optimal d-param value.
 Unit is km.
 Default is dstep=2km.
   --d-param D_PARAMETER
                         Only relevant for '--method=shen'.
 This is the 'D' parameter for computing the spatial weights.
-If this option is used, then the parameters: dmin, dmax, dstep and Wt are not used.</samp></pre>
+If this option is used, then the parameters: dmin, dmax, dstep and Wt are not used.
+  -g, --generate-statistics
+                        Only relevant when '--mehod=shen' and '--barycenter' is not set.
+This option will create an output file, named 'strain_stats.dat', where estimation info and statistics will be written. (default: False)
+  --verbose             Run in verbose mode (show debugging messages) (default: False) -v                    Display version and exit. (default: False)
+                        </samp></pre>

 For example, the command we used on the [Example](#straintensor_prg_example) section: